William Tallon: Early life

 Tallon was born above his grandfather's hardware shop in Birtley, County Durham, in 1935.
-A year later, the family had fallen on hard times, and moved to Coventry, where Tallon grew up in Norman Place Road in Coundon.
+A year later, the family had fallen on hard times and moved to Coventry, where Tallon grew up in Norman Place Road in Coundon.
 He attended Barkers Butts Secondary Modern School.
 After he left school, he began training with a jeweller in Leamington Spa.
 The day he was to begin his apprenticeship, Tallon, then residing in Keresley, received a letter from the Comptroller of the Household, with a form to be completed and a travel warrant to Buckingham Palace.
 Having always shown an interest in the Royal Family, his book of press cuttings on King George VI and Queen Elizabeth was his greatest treasure.
 He enthusiastically followed the family's 1947 South African tour.

 Work with the Royal Family

-Tallon's first job in the Royal Household was as a junior assistant, at Easter Court at Windsor in 1951, at age 15.
+Tallon's first job in the Royal Household was as a junior assistant at Easter Court at Windsor in 1951, aged 15.
 He had been writing letters asking for work with the Household for the previous five years.
 He was later employed at Buckingham Palace.
 He was set to join Queen Elizabeth II on her Commonwealth tour in 1953–1954, but was kept back, and did his National Service with the RAF.
-Subsequently, he asked Queen Elizabeth The Queen Mother if he could join the staff at her home, Clarence House.
+Subsequently, he asked Queen Elizabeth the Queen Mother whether he could join the staff at her home, Clarence House.
 She agreed, and he remained with her until her death.

 In 1978, Tallon succeeded Walter Taylor as Steward and Page of the Backstairs.
 He would thus earn the tabloid nickname "Backstairs Billy".
 Tallon was on duty from early in the morning until the Queen Mother went to bed; he entered her private rooms without knocking, and bought the Christmas presents which she gave to others.

-Tallon's partner of over 30 years was Reginald Wilcock, who had become a footman at Buckingham Palace in 1954.
+Tallon's partner of more than 30 years was Reginald Wilcock, who had become a footman at Buckingham Palace in 1954.
 Wilcock was a valet to the Duke of Windsor in Paris from 1957 to 1959, before joining the Queen Mother's staff at Clarence House in 1960 as a footman.
 He had been the House Deputy Steward and the Queen Mother's Page of the Presence since 1978.
 On 4 August 2000, Wilcock served the Queen Mother her 100th birthday morning tea in her room.
-That night, whilst at the Royal Opera House in Covent Garden with the Queen Mother, Tallon learnt that Wilcock was dying.
+That night, while at the Royal Opera House in Covent Garden with the Queen Mother, Tallon learnt that Wilcock was dying.
 A week later, on 11 August, Wilcock died, aged 66.
-Tallon arranged a "magnificent" funeral for him at the Queen's Chapel in Marlborough House.
+Tallon arranged a funeral for him at the Queen's Chapel in Marlborough House.